 [Authority:] There is a growing distrust of all kinds of traditional authority: government, police, the military.
 People are dissatisfied with all hierarchical institutions.

-There's a bad word to many people.
+That is a bad word to many people.
 Do you think it only happened in the true church?

 Worldwide, people are dissatisfied with all hierarchical institutions, including the corporate workplace.